nsquared-team/draw-attention/readme.txt

 When a highlighted area is clicked, show more information.
 Great to highlight points of interest on your image.

 ### Go to a URL ###
-Optionally send a site visitor to another URL when clicking a highlightable area of the image map.
+Optionally send a site visitor to another URL when clicking highlightable hotspots on your image

 [vimeo https://vimeo.com/138407309]